MicrosoftDocs/fabric-docs/docs/data-science/use-ai-samples.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-In providing the Data Science SaaS experience we want to enable ML professionals to easily and frictionlessly build, deploy and operationalize their machine learning models, in a single analytics platform, while collaborating with other key roles.
-Begin here to understand the various capabilities the DS workload has to offer and examples of how ML models can address your common business problems.
+In providing the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in [!INCLUDE [product-name](../includes/product-name.md)] SaaS experience we want to enable ML professionals to easily and frictionlessly build, deploy and operationalize their machine learning models, in a single analytics platform, while collaborating with other key roles.
+Begin here to understand the various capabilities the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] workload has to offer and examples of how ML models can address your common business problems.

 | **Scenario** | **ML solution** | **Link** |
 |---|---|---|